Genixer: Empowering Multimodal Large Language Models as a Powerful Data Generator: : An Automatic Visual Instruction Tuning Data Generation Pipeline

+In an automatic data generation context, where image content is agnostic, preemptively determining the specific task type becomes particularly daunting, especially when it involves large-scale data creation purposes.
+Hence, we consider two key modes for visual instruction data generation: 1) task-agnostic data generation and 2) task-specific data generation.

+\textbf{Two-level Instructions.} We propose a two-level instruction template for controlling the task type of generated visual instruction tuning data.
+The instruction template is as follows:

-The tags \texttt{<image>}, \texttt{<question>}, and \texttt{<answer>} serve as placeholders for inserting the embeddings of the visual image, the text question, and the text answer, respectively.
-Regarding General Instruction, it is designed to have over 150 choices and is randomly selected from an instruction pool Tab.~\ref{tab:generalinstructions}.
-Such instruction aims to let the generator be able to generate QA pairs.
+The tags \texttt{<image>}, \texttt{<question>}, and \texttt{<answer>} serve as placeholders for inserting the tokens of the image, question, and answer, respectively.
+Question: \texttt{<question>} Answer: \texttt{<answer>} is the model response that needs to be predicted in a left-to-right text generation manner.

-Then, for Specific Instruction, it denotes designating the specific question type, such as \textit{``This is a Common VQA task."}, allowing us to control the output type of the generated data.
-Refer to the example generated by \genixerI{} illustrated in Fig.~\ref{fig:insexample}.
-It demonstrates that when provided with various specific instructions for the same image, the resulting QA pairs generated are distinct.
-Throughout the training phase, we will include the specific instruction with a probability constant denoted as $\tau$.
-This constant provides the model with the flexibility to generate appropriate QA types based on its own judgment while enabling it to follow the user's specific instructions simultaneously.

-During training, given the system and user information, the model is trained to predict ``Question: \texttt{<question>} Answer: \texttt{<answer>}" in an autoregressive manner ~\cite{liu2023visual, dai2023instructblip}.
+Regarding Generic Instruction, it allows the model to generate arbitrary types of instruction tuning data referred to as mode 1.
+During training, we randomly select one of 58 handwritten instructions each time.
+For instance, \textit{``Please provide a clear and direct question and answer after examining the image''}.
+Then, for Specific Instruction, it is designed to determine the specific task type, such as \textit{``This is a Common VQA task''}, allowing us to control the task type referred to as mode 2.

+\textbf{Controlling Constant.} During the training phase, we set a constant $\tau$ for controlling the ratio of training samples that are exclusive with Generic Instruction.
+Consequently, in the inference phase, the model is able to switch the mode by adding specific instructions or not.
+For example, as illustrated in Fig.~\ref{fig:instructionmode}, the model is capable of generating various types of data in the absence of specific instructions.
+Simultaneously, it can produce specific outputs when guided by a detailed prompt, like \textit{``This is an MC VQA task''}.